 Let $\gamma$ be a Kaleidocycle, that is, a closed curve with a constant torsion angle and a unit segment length.
 A motion of a Kaleidocycle is identified with a time-parametrised family $\gamma: \Z \times \R_{\ge 0}\to \R^3$ such that $\gamma(t)$ is a Kaleidocycle for all $t\ge 0$.
 In \cite{KKP:linkage}, a particular motion of a Kaleidocycle satisfying the following conditions is considered:

-where $\tilde\rho>0$ is a constant and $\dot{\gamma}_{n}=\dfrac{d\gamma_n}{dt}$.
-These conditions mean that the velocity of each vertex is restricted within the osculating plane and has a constant magnitude.
-It is shown in \cite{KKP:linkage} that the Frenet-Serret formula \eqref{discrete Frenet-Serret formula} together with \eqref{deform2} demand that there exists a function $\Theta_n$, called the \emph{potential function}, with $\kappa_n=\dfrac{\Theta_{n+1}-\Theta_{n-1}}{2}$ that satisfies either the \emph{semi-discrete potential mKdV equation}:
+where $\rho\neq 0$ is a constant and $\dot{\gamma}_{n}=\dfrac{d\gamma_n}{dt}$.
+These conditions imply that the velocity of each vertex is restricted to the osculating plane and has a constant magnitude.
+It is shown in \cite{KKP:linkage} that the Frenet-Serret formula \eqref{discrete Frenet-Serret formula}, together with \eqref{deform2}, requires that there exists a function $\Theta_n$, called the \emph{potential function}, with $\kappa_n=\dfrac{\Theta_{n+1}-\Theta_{n-1}}{2}$ that satisfies either the \emph{semi-discrete potential mKdV equation}:

-or the \emph{semi-discrete sine-Gordon equation}
+or the \emph{semi-discrete sine-Gordon equation}:

 The motions corresponding to these equations differ in general.
-However, the explicit construction discussed in \S \ref{section:Time evolution of curvature and its potential} satisfies both equations simultaneously.
+However, we will construct a motion in \S \ref{section:Time evolution of curvature and its potential} that satisfies both equations simultaneously.

-\begin{remark} As noted in \S \ref{sec:kaleidocycle}, the dimension of the configurations of a Kaleidocycle defined by \eqref{eq:configuration_binormal} is generally $k-6$, and hence, \eqref{deform2} may look too restrictive.
-However, the M\"obius Kaleidocycles, which exhibit critical torsion angles, the dimension of the configurations is conjectured to be one regardless of $k$.
-An extensive numerical simulation suggests that the motion of the M\"obius Kaleidocycle satisfies \eqref{eq:configuration_binormal}.
-Therefore, \eqref{eq:configuration_binormal} specifies a particular yet essential motion of Kaleidocycles. \end{remark}
+\begin{remark} As noted in \S \ref{sec:kaleidocycle}, the dimension of the configurations of a Kaleidocycle defined by \eqref{eq:configuration_binormal} is generally $k-6$.
+However, for the M\"obius Kaleidocycles, which exhibit critical torsion angles, the dimension of the configurations is conjectured to be one, regardless of $k$.
+An extensive numerical simulation suggests that the motion of the M\"obius Kaleidocycle satisfies \eqref{deform2}.
+Therefore, \eqref{deform2} specifies a particular yet essential motion of Kaleidocycles. \end{remark}